 Transaction Endorser will only endorse Transactions from Transaction Authors who have executed the Transaction Author Agreement, a current copy of which is attached hereto as Appendix B.

 Transaction Endorser shall maintain effective information security policies and procedures and systems in accordance with applicable law that include administrative, technical and physical safeguards designed to (i) ensure the security and confidentiality of Signed Data in the Transaction Endorser’s control; (ii) protect against anticipated threats or hazards to the security or integrity of Signed Data; (iii) protect against unauthorized access or use of Signed Data; and (iv) ensure the proper disposal of Signed Data.
-Given reasonable notice and at reasonable intervals, Transaction Endorser will permit the Bedrock Consortium to audit and review Transaction Endorser’s information security policies, and procedures and systems to maintain their continued effectiveness and determine whether adjustments are necessary in light of circumstances including, without limitation, changes in technology, customer information systems or threats or hazards to Signed Data.
+Given reasonable notice and at reasonable intervals, Transaction Endorser will permit the LFGN or its designees to audit and review Transaction Endorser’s information security policies, and procedures and systems to maintain their continued effectiveness and determine whether adjustments are necessary in light of circumstances including, without limitation, changes in technology, customer information systems or threats or hazards to Signed Data.

-Transaction Endorser will not endorse Transactions containing Personal Data until LFGN permits Transactions to contain Personal Data pursuant to Section 3(f) below.
+Transaction Endorser will not endorse Transactions containing Personal Data except where LFGN permits Transactions to contain Personal Data pursuant to Section 3(f) below.

 If LFGN permits Transaction Endorsers to endorse Transactions that contain Permissible Personal Data (“Personal Data Transactions”), then Transaction Endorser expressly agrees that:

-it will not endorse any Transactions that contain Impermissible Personal Data to the Utility;
+it will not endorse any Transactions that contain Impermissible Personal Data;

-it is a data processor (as defined in the GDPR) of the Personal Data Transactions and will only Process Personal Data on behalf of the Transaction Endorsers in compliance with the Data Protection Laws;
+it is a data processor (as defined in the GDPR) of the Personal Data Transactions and will only Process Personal Data in its role as a Transaction Endorser in compliance with the Data Protection Laws;

 it will Process Personal Data Transactions only in accordance with the Bedrock Governance Framework and other lawful documented instructions from LFGN;

 it agrees to be bound by the terms and conditions applicable to Transaction Endorser as a processor of Personal Data Transactions under the Data Processing Agreement (the “DPA”) which is attached as Appendix A and made a part of the Agreement in its entirety.
-By signing this Agreement, each Party is deemed to have signed the DPA, including the Standard Contractual Clauses as “Data exporter” in the case of the Bedrock Consortium, and as “Data importer” in the case of Transaction Endorser.
+By signing this Agreement, each Party is deemed to have signed the DPA, including the Standard Contractual Clauses set forth in the DPA, as “Data exporter” in the case of LFGN, and as “Data importer” in the case of Transaction Endorser.

 Term and Termination